Joey Bart: Major leagues

 On August 20, 2020, Bart was promoted to the major leagues for the first time.
 He made his debut that night against the Los Angeles Angels and got his first career hit, a double off of Julio Teherán.
 Bart recorded an extra-base hit in each of his first three career games, only the third Giants player to do so since at least 1901.
 He finished the season slashing a weak .233/.288/.320 in 33 games.

 On May 4, 2021, Bart was called back up to the majors from one of the Giants alternate training sites.
 He had one at bat as a pinch hitter in the Giants' second game of the double header against the Colorado Rockies.
 Two days later, Bart was optioned to the Sacramento River Cats to start the Triple-A season.
 On July 10, due to the hand injury of Buster Posey, the Giants called Bart up again after he was hitting over .335 with an OPS of over .980.
-Bart hit seventh and caught Anthony DeSclafani while going 2–5 with two singles and an RBI.
+Bart hit seventh and caught Anthony DeSclafani while going 2–5 with two singles and an RBIs.
 The following day, Bart was optioned back down to Triple-A Sacramento during the All-Star break.

 Bart began the 2022 season with San Francisco, and hit his first career home run off of Miami Marlins starter Sandy Alcántara on April 8.
 Bart struggled in his brief look and was optioned down to Triple-A Sacramento on June 8, after the Giants traded for Austin Wynns.
-Playing in a career–high 97 games, Bart again had difficulty keeping up with the bat, as he slashed .215/.296/.364, to go with 11 home runs and 25 RBI.
+Playing in a career–high 97 games, Bart again had difficulty keeping up with the bat, as he slashed .215/.296/.364, to go with 11 home runs and 25 RBIs.

 Bart made the Opening Day roster for the Giants in 2023, but ceded starting duties to Roberto Pérez to begin the year.
 After Pérez underwent season-ending surgery on April 13, Bart assumed the starting role, with Blake Sabol serving as the backup.
 Bart hit .231 in 26 games before being placed on the injured list on May 19 with a groin strain.
 Upon being activated on June 10, Bart was optioned to Triple–A Sacramento in favor of Patrick Bailey, leaving Bailey and Sabol as the starting and backup catchers.
 In 30 games for San Francisco, Bart batted a very weak .207/.263/.264, with no home runs and only five RBIs.

 The Giants signed Tom Murphy during the 2023–24 offseason.
 Bart made the Opening Day roster with Bailey and Murphy.
 On March 31, Bart was designated for assignment following the promotion of Daulton Jefferies.